Chennai Metro: Phase I

-In August 2012, a construction worker was killed with six others seriously injured due to a crane failure near Pachaiyappa's College and on 10 January 2013, a 22-year-old construction worker was killed with three others injured at a construction site between Alandur and St Thomas Mount.
+In August 2012, a construction worker was killed and six others were seriously injured after a crane failed and crashed at an under construction site near Pachaiyappa's College and on 10 January 2013, a 22-year-old construction worker was killed and three others were injured at a construction site between Alandur and St. Thomas Mount.
 On 6 November 2013, a test run was conducted along a stretch of 1 km track.
 The project faced several delays and missed deadlines due to problems with land acquisition and cancellation of construction contracts.
 On 11 January 2014, a crane toppled over, killing a 20-year-old construction worker and seriously injuring another at Saidapet.